-Graduates of the Associate in Bible Degree, in addition to the objectives of the Discipleship Certificate, should demonstrate:

-- Greater maturity in the interpretation and under-standing of the Bible; 1. - 2.
+- Graduates of the Associate in Bible Degree, in addition to the objectives of the Discipleship Certificate, should demonstrate: - 1.
+Greater maturity in the interpretation and under-standing of the Bible; - 2.
 A basic understanding of the major doctrines of Scripture; - 3.
 The ability to work effectively with people in the local church; and - 4.
 Development in some general studies or specialized ministry area.

+1 6 1 •

 Bible/Th eology Requirements 32

 BS 101 Old Testament Survey 4

 BS 102 New Testament Survey 4

 BS 103 Hermeneutics and Bible Study Methods 3

-BS 110 Evangelism and Spiritual Life 2
+BS 110 Spiritual Life and Evangelism 2

 TH 200 Survey of Theology 2

 TH 203 Theology of Church Mission 2

 BS/TH Bible or Theology Electives 15

 General Education Requirements 28

 EN 101 College Composition 1 3

 EN 102 Creative Writing or

 EN 103 College Composition 2 3

 HU 221 Introduction to Philosophy or

 HU 414 Ethics 3

 MA 201 College Algebra or

 MA 211 Statistics 3

 PE 101 Intro to Health and Wellness 2

-HU/MU Choose an Art or Music course 3
+HU/MU 3

 PE Choose a P.E. course 1

 SCI Choose a Science course 3

 SP 120 Oral Communications 3

-SS 101 College Orientation 1
+SS 101 1

 SS Choose a Social Science course 3

-Professional Requirements 4
+Professio nal Requirements 4

 BU 300 Principles of Leadership and Management 2

 CM 303 Fundamentals of Instruction and Mentoring 2

-Servant Leadership Training & Grace L.I.F.E.
+Servant 1 Leadership Training & Grace L.I.F.E.
 4 sem each

 TOTAL HOURS 64

 ASSOCIATE OF ARTS DEGREE